joolstorrentecalo/gitlab-foss/doc/administration/settings/account_and_limit_settings.md

 This limit can be set globally, per group, or per project, with per project limits taking the highest priority.

-Numerous use cases exist where you might set up a limit for repository size.
+There are numerous use cases where you might set up a limit for repository size.
 For instance, consider the following workflow:

 1. Your team develops apps which require large files to be stored in